What is cancer?

 The inner layer called the subcutis (subcutaneous tissue)

-The epidermis is made of flat cells called squamous cells.
+The top of the epidermis is made of flat cells called squamous cells.
 Round basal cells are under the squamous cells.
-The lower part of the epidermis also has pigment-producing cells called melanocytes.
+The lower part of the epidermis also has pigment-making cells called melanocytes.
 These cells darken the skin when exposed to the sun.

 The dermis has blood vessels, lymphatic vessels, hair follicles, and glands.
-Some of these glands make sweat, which helps keep the body cool.
+Some of these glands make sweat.
+This helps keep the body cool.
 Other glands make sebum.
 Sebum helps keep the skin from getting dry.
 Sweat and sebum reach the skin's surface through tiny openings called pores.

 The subcutis and the lowest part of the dermis form a network of collagen and fat cells.
 This layer stores heat and helps protect the body's organs from injury.

 Melanoma can happen anywhere on the skin.
 Men often get it on the trunk.
 This is the part of the body between the shoulders and the hips.
 They may also get it on their head or neck.
 Women often get it on their arms and lower legs.
 Sometimes melanoma may occur even on areas of the skin that are never exposed to sunlight.
 It may even occur in the eye, under a fingernail or toenail, or in the nose and sinuses.
 Or it can occur in other parts of the body.

 Melanoma starts when normal melanocytes become cancer.
 When cancer cells are on the skin, the cancer is called cutaneous melanoma.
 Most of what we know about melanoma (its behavior, staging, and treatment) refers to cutaneous melanoma.

 Superficial spreading.
 This is the most common form, making up about 70% of all cutaneous melanomas.
 These often grow along the skin for a long time before invading the skin more deeply.
 They often have irregular shapes.
 And they are several shades of brown or other colors, such as black, blue, or red.